Datanexus/postgresql/README.md

 * master/replica approximately 19 minutes

 ### openstack
+Assuming `osp.yml` is the name of the inventory configuration file.
+To deploy the postgresql overlay:

+    ./deploy osp.yml

-To deploy on OSP:
+To deploy both a VM and postgresql overlay:

-    ./deploy osp
+    ./deploy full osp.yml

 Expected running times: